alexyh1/alexyh1.github.io/_pages/foremmy.md

 ## Why Baby Loves Emmy

 I love Emmy because she is so sweet, cute funny and caring!
+I love how Emmy eats all the cooking I make her and the attention she gives me especially when I am feeling very sad.
+Emmy has been a huge grounding presence in my life especially when I feel spiritually weak she gives me strength to keep going and trusting in God.
+Thank you for loving me despite my massive flaws and shortcomings and showing me love when I am the least deserving of it.
 Emily is the best girlfriend ever and my favorite person in the entire universe! 🩷🩷🩷

 Love,
 Alex (Babyboy)